Azure/azure-powershell/CONTRIBUTING.md

 #### Updating the change log

-Any large changes that are made to a service must be reflected in the respecitve change log.
+Any public API changes that are made to a service must be reflected in the respecitve change log.
 This change log will allow customers to easily track what has been changed between releases of a service.

 For ResourceManager services, the change log is located at `src\ResourceManager\SERVICE\ChangeLog.md`.